Kibali Gold Mine, Orientale, Congo

 Kibali gold mine reserves

 The Kibali gold mine has reserves of approximately 10.92oz of gold as of 2012.
 The combined indicated and inferred gold resources have been estimated at 18.99 million oz.

 The underground mine was developed by constructing a tunnel using the box cut method, while creating a terrace for the processing plant.

 The integrated mine comprises of a twin-circuit sulphide and oxide plant, four hydropower stations and a standby high-speed thermal power generator as back-up to be used during the dry season.

 Work on the open pit mine development at Kibali began at the end of the second quarter of 2012.

 Development of Kibali gold mine

-The Kibali gold project is being developed in two overlapping phases.
-Phase 1 of the project is being developed from first quarter of 2012 to fourth quarter of 2013.
+The phase 1 of the project was carried out from first quarter of 2012 to fourth quarter of 2013.

-It includes construction of the open pit operations, metallurgical plant, tailings storage facility, hydropower stations, back-up power plant, and all other associated infrastructure.
-The estimated cost of phase 1 is $920m.
+It included construction of the open pit operations, metallurgical plant, tailings storage facility, hydropower stations, back-up power plant, and all other associated infrastructure.

-The works completed in 2012 were manufacturing of the mills and hydro turbines, and construction of the ROM pad, platform for the vertical shaft and mine assay laboratory.
+The manufacturing of the mills and hydro turbines, and construction of the ROM pad, platform for the vertical shaft and mine assay laboratory works were completed in 2012.